lynn60107070/dsai3202-toxicity-monitor/README.md

 ![dog](./img/dawg.jpg)

-This project builds an end-to-end cloud analytics pipeline that ingests Reddit community data, cleans and transforms it inside an Azure Lakehouse, engineers advanced NLP features, and visualizes toxicity trends using Power BI.
+This project builds an end-to-end cloud analytics pipeline that ingests Reddit community data, cleans and transforms it inside an Azure Lakehouse, engineers features, and visualizes toxicity trends using Power BI.

 The goal is to measure community toxicity, sentiment behaviour, and interaction risks using modern text analytics techniques and scalable cloud infrastructure, while Reddit invents new slang every 3 business days.
 *(A.K.A: We built a robot that reads comments so we don't have to.
-Because mental health.)*
+Because mental health.(Phase 2))*

 The pipeline uses:
 - Azure Data Lake Gen2 (Bronze → Silver → Gold)
 - Azure Databricks (PySpark) for transformations
-- ML-based text feature engineering
+- Text feature engineering
 - Power BI for dashboards and exploratory analysis

 ---

-# Reddit API Access
+# Reddit API Access (InshaAllah Phase 2)
 We use **PRAW**.
+(This will be used in Phase 2)

 PRAW is like:

 > "Reddit, can we please have… one (1) comment?
 Please?
 Gently?"

 Reddit free tier lets us send **100 requests/min**, which works perfectly because:
 - we're students
 - our budget is please
 - and we are NOT paying for API calls when we can barely pay for lunch

 ---